+Figure 7.
+Estimating the fitness cost of lac operon expression as a function of expression level.
+Blue markers denote the fitness cost estimated by our approach from mono-culture growth curves of the same strain growing with or without IPTG, for different IPTG concentrations, which lead to differentas expression level (shown on x-axes relative to a reference ancestor strain).
+Error bars show standard errors.

+//only one panel should appear, maybe L_G1; red and dashed lines should not appear in final figure//

 Discussion

-We developed a new computational approach to predicting relative growth in a mixed culture from growth curves of mono- and mixed cultures, without having to measure the frequencies of single isolates within the mixed culture.
-We tested and validated this new approach, which performed far better than the approach commonly used in the literature.
-(18)
+We developed a new computational approach to predicting relative growth in a mixed culture from growth curves of mono- and mixed cultures, without having to measure the frequencies of single isolates within the mixed culture (Figure 2).
+We tested and validated this new approach, which performed far better than the approach commonly used in the literature (Figure 5).
+We also demonstrated the application of our approach for estimating the fitness cost of protein expression (Figure 7).
+It is important to note that this demonstration and an additional validation (Figure 6) were performed by authors KK and TFC following an earlier version of this manuscript deposited on the bioRxiv preprint server, without any support from the authors of the preprint (YR, EDG, MB, JB & LH).
+We consider this replication and validation to be strong evidence that our approach can be applied to further datasets and experiments.
+Indeed, our approach has already been used to estimate relative fitness of an E. coli strain in which the arginine codons CGU and CGC were edited to CGG in 60 highly-expressed genes (18).

 Our approach assumes only that the assayed strains grow in accordance with the growth and competition models: namely, that growth depends on availability of a limiting resource.
 Therefore, this approach can be applied to data from a variety of organisms, experiments, and conditions.